-In some pickles, the masala brings out the flavor while in some the color.
+In some pickles, the masala brings out the flavour while in some the colour.
 But either way, it is a key ingredient in any pickle.
 But making Achaar Ka Masala, or any other spice blend, at home is a delicate skill.
 We can sense only a couple of tastes at a time.
 It takes practice to know which spices to combine.
-And create a balanced symphony of flavors.
+And create a balanced symphony of flavours.
 For me, the trick is to accurately measure each spice mentioned in the recipe and roasting it precisely to the time when the spice aroma hit the senses.
-That is my simple yet reliable maneuver to make achaar ka masala at home.
+That is my simple yet reliable manoeuvre to make achaar ka masala at home.

 Learn how to make Achaar Ka Masala in few simple steps.
 You can use this masala to make Lal Mirch Ka Achaar.

 It takes a little effort to combine spices at home and make achaar ka masala.
 Learn how to make pickle masala in few simple steps.

 - 1 tbsp turmeric powder

 - In a heavy bottom pan dry roast the mustard seeds for 1 - 2 minutes.
 Transfer to a bowl.